globallyunique/agile-requirements-framework/why-use-cases-for-agile-with-changes-for-tony.md

   [^system-must]: It cannot be a long list of 'the system must...' statements.

 > Note: This article does not get into details on roles and team structures.
-The assumption is that there are Subject Matter Experts (SMEs) for the domain as a permanent part of the team and that someone is acting in a Business Analyst role to write the requirements.
+The assumption is that there are Subject Matter Experts (SMEs) for the domain as a permanent part of the team and that someone is a Business Analyst role to write the requirements.
 No approach to product building is going to work if you don't have this in place.

 ## Why Do We Need Comprehensive Requirements